planetrobbie/terraform-vault-onboard/README.md

     export VAULT_ADDR="https://VAULT_API_ENDPOINT"
     export VAULT_TOKEN="<VAULT_TOKEN>"

 You'll find all the remaining environment variables gathered into `set-example.sh`, edit this file to customize it to your wishes.
+If you comment out some of them, if you don't want the corresponding use cases, don't forget to comment out the matching Terraform code.
+I'll implement conditional modules as soon as it will become available in Terraform 0.13.

 Namespace where your project onboarding will take place